 Additionally, both parties are required to make all assets known when preparing a postnuptial contract.
 If either party fails to include certain assets in the final agreement, a court may later determine that it is invalid.

-There are a wide range of terms that can be a part of a postnuptial contract.
-Our Westborough attorneys can review one spouse’s situation, the entirety of their assets, and other pertinent concerns, and advise what provisions should be covered in the final postnuptial agreement.
+There is a wide range of terms that can be a part of a postnuptial contract.
+Our Westborough attorneys can review one spouse’s situation, the entirety of their assets, and other pertinent concerns and advise what provisions should be covered in the final postnuptial agreement.

 "O'Connor Family Law and specifically Lydia Field were amazing throughout my entire divorce process.
 Lydia was so knowledgeable, responsive, and helpful as we worked through the mountains of paperwork."- Sarah M.